Peter Shreeves

-Peter Shreeves (born 30 November 1940) is a Welsh former football player, manager and coach.
+Peter Shreeves (born 30 November 1940) is a Welsh former football player and coach.

 Career

 Shreeves was born in Neath in South Wales where his mother had been evacuated to during the early stages of World War II, but was brought up in Islington, London.
 He began his career with non-league Finchley from where he joined Reading in January 1959.
 He made over 100 league appearances for Reading over the next seven years, but his professional career was curtailed by a broken leg.
 He left Reading in 1966 to join Southern League club Chelmsford City.

 In the summer of 1969, Shreeves joined Wimbledon where he remained until taking up a coaching post at Charlton Athletic in 1974.
 Later that year he joined Tottenham Hotspur as youth coach.
 In 1977, Tottenham manager Keith Burkinshaw promoted him to manager of the reserve team, and then as his assistant in 1980.

 In June 1984, Shreeves was promoted to the manager's seat after Burkinshaw's resignation and took Spurs to third place in the league at the end of his first season as manager.
 This would normally have earned them a UEFA Cup place, but the ban on English clubs in European competition began at this time due to the Heysel Stadium disaster.
-Tottenham finished 10th the following season and Shreeves was sacked in favour of David Pleat in March 1986.
+Tottenham finished 10th the following season and Shreeves was sacked in favour of David Pleat in May 1986.

 In August that year Shreeves joined the coaching staff at Queens Park Rangers and in December 1988 was made assistant manager after Trevor Francis had been appointed as player-manager.
 He then worked as assistant to Steve Perryman at Watford before working as Wales assistant manager under Terry Yorath.

 Shreeves returned to Tottenham as manager in July 1991 after Terry Venables had moved upstairs to become Chief Executive.
 Tottenham had won the FA Cup under Venables, but Shreeves was sacked after just one season with Tottenham finishing 15th in the league.

 From 1993 to 1996 he was assistant manager at Chelsea before Glenn Hoddle became England manager and Ruud Gullit did not include Shreeves in his management team.